Migration Guide: Adopt the Bluetooth SIG Standards Library¶

 def on_measurement_complete(results):

-"""Called when both BPM and ICP arrive for the same timestamp."""
+"""Called when both BPM and ICP arrive for the same timestamp.

-f"Blood Pressure: {bpm.systolic}/{bpm.diastolic} {results[bpm_uuid].unit}"
+print(f"Blood Pressure: {bpm.systolic}/{bpm.diastolic} mmHg")

-f"Max Cuff Pressure: {icp.current_cuff_pressure} {results[icp_uuid].unit}"
+print(f"Max Cuff Pressure: {icp.current_cuff_pressure} mmHg")

 # Store to database, update UI, etc.